 Give it a try →

-Level 2: Home temperature control
+Home temperature control

-Make your house a smart home
+3. Make your house a smart home

-Right now, we waste a ton of energy heating and lighting our homes, even when we're away.
+That's especially the case when you consider how we waste a ton of energy heating and lighting our homes, even when we're away.
 Luckily, a smart home — which is really just a term for a house with remote-controlled or automated appliances — makes changing your temperature and lighting easier and cheaper.

 If you install a smart thermostat that reduces energy use when you're out of the house, you could save at least $50 a year.
-And they don't have to be expensive — this ENERGY STAR-certified smart thermostat only costs $80, meaning it would more than pay for itself after two years.
+And they don't have to be expensive — this Energy Star-certified smart thermostat only costs $80, meaning it would more than pay for itself after two years.

 One benefit of making your home's lighting smart is that you can turn your lights on or off from anywhere — even from bed.
-What's more, an estimate by solar energy company Palmetto puts annual savings from smart lighting at $240 a year.
+What's more, an estimate by energy company Palmetto puts annual savings from smart lighting at $240 a year.

 Give it a try →

-Weatherize your house
+4. Weatherize your house

 Weatherization refers to having your home properly insulated, sealed, and protected from the elements.
 Keeping your home better protected against the elements also leads to spending less on electricity (hundreds of dollars less, in fact), while creating less pollution.